georghe-crihan/misc-howto/Debug-dos4gw-no-source.md

 WinExclusive=0
 ```

-To suppress the "invalid switch" message, patch the WINICE.EXE file: replace the sequence 20 2F 33 0D with 0D 00 00 00.
+To suppress the "invalid switch" message, patch the `WINICE.EXE` file: replace the sequence `20 2F 33 0D` with `0D 00 00 00`.
-Launch WINICE.EXE and enjoy.
+Launch `WINICE.EXE` and enjoy.
-If you already have a Windows installation, but you'd like to add the S-ICE_PM to your Path environment variable,
+If you already have a Windows installation, but you'd like to add the `S-ICE_PM` to your `Path` environment variable,
-it won't hurt to rename the win.com to, say wnk.com and patch the Winice.exe to replace the "win." with "wnk.".
+it won't hurt to rename the `win.com` to, say `wnk.com` and patch the `Winice.exe` to replace the `win.` with `wnk.`.

 # NOTE: source availability
 - MS-DOS 4.0 opensourced by Microsoft.
-(Minimal MS-DOS version required to run Windows 3.1 in 386 enhanced mode is 3.1).
+Minimal MS-DOS version required to run Windows 3.1 in 386 enhanced mode is 3.1,
 or you could use DOSBOX for which the source is available.
 FreeDOS can be used, although the kernel has to be compiled with `WIN31SUPPORT` define enabled and Windows 3.11 `system.ini` containing
 `[386Enh]` with the flag `InDOSPolling=TRUE` enabled and DOS file sharing (`share.com`) loaded.
 That is `/DWIN31SUPPORT` compile